etwatson/ccivr/README.md

 ccivr [path of input CSV] --output [path of saving directory]
 ```

-If it runs successfully, processing status will be displayed as follows (this is an example from running with [the test file] (https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv):
+If it runs successfully, processing status will be displayed as follows (this is an example from running with [the test file](https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv):

 ```
 Reading [path of input CSV]